 I think this is harder to remember as our children get older because when they are so little they seem to thrive on the praise of every little thing.
-So we just continue and forget to adjust to age appropriate reactions.
-Like cooing at an 5 year old would have them yelling “I’m not a baby!”.
+So we just continue and forget to adjust to age-appropriate reactions.
+Like cooing at a 5-year-old would have them yelling “I’m not a baby!”.

 I kind love the analogy that the authors used.
 They said to think of it like you’re cooking dinner and your spouse comes in and basically praises every little thing you do.
 From the onions being perfectly diced to your choice of cooking oil and your grip on the can opener.
 I think we would all scream at them to get out of the kitchen.
 We wouldn’t feel encouraged, we’d feel overwhelmed and like the praise was disingenuous.

 With this tool, she takes all the old standard praises like “Good job”, “Nice try”, “That a beautiful picture” and gives you alternatives that are all about describing.
 Note that this tool will actually require you to pay attention to the child instead of superficially acknowledging they did something.

 You don’t have to stop at sight though, you can use all your five senses, though of course sight will probably be the most used.